ducnv999/ttsaudio/readme.txt

 TTS Audio Features:

-*   Support multiple languages.
-*   Support multiple voices.
+*   Supports multiple languages with multiple voices.
-*   Host audio files on your web
+*   Host audio files on your web and dide true mp3 file path for security
-*   Playlist widget
+*   The widget is ready for adding to sidebars.
-*   Support multiple skins
+*   Supports many skins with game of colors.
-*   Custom skins
+*   Custom skins in Pro version.
 *   Responsive based on Element width

 == Screenshots ==